sctlcd/match-the-memory-latest-version/README.md

 - [x] view the site from **any devices** (mobile, tablet, desktop).
 - [x] Enter my player name
-- [x] Player name is requiered prior to start the game
+- [x] Player name is required prior to start the game
 - [x] Start the game by myself (by clicking on a button)
 - [x] Reset the game round (scope: current level)
 - [x] Exit the game (start the game over and enter your player name again)